Five things we learned from our In Conversation video chat with ITZY

 They may know the terms and trends on the internet, and even encouraged online challenges around previous releases on TikTok and Reels, but ITZY aren’t really your stereotypical Gen Z-ers.
 However, things changed with recent single ‘SWIPE’.

-“[‘SWIPE’] has lots of new and trendy techniques,” Lia says, before Ryujin adds that although they may be Gen Z, they don’t really use TikTok.
+“[‘SWIPE’] has lots of new and trendy techniques,” Lia says, before Ryujin adds that although they may be Gen Z, they’re not that familiar using TikTok fluently.
 “But we had to use it while we were filming the ‘Swipe’ music video,” she notes.
 “The techniques on TikTok, we had to do it.”
 These techniques include TikTok challenges like the Wipe It Down challenge and even the classic Mannequin Challenge, and throughout the music video (and in the behind the scenes footage), the vertical formatting is in the point of view of what you’d see on your TikTok “for you page”.

 ‘Crazy In Love’ by ITZY is out now